 Queener was four year starter at Yale University where she was a two-time All-Ivy league performer, an IWCLA All-American and a North-South Senior All-Star.
 During her senior year in 2003, she led the Bulldogs to an Ivy League title and an appearance in the NCAA tournament.

 A native of Penn Yan, New York, Queener comes from a lacrosse family.
 Her parents Harry and Patricia are high school lacrosse coaches at Penn Yan Academy, her brothers Brett and Brice played professionally for the Hamilton Nationals, and her sister Sylvia played at Limestone College.
-Brice is currently the Head Women's Lacrosse coach at Rhodes College, which he led to the NCAA Tournament in 2015, while Sylvia has spent two seasons as an assistant coach with the Sagehens in 2014.
+Brice is currently the Head Women's Lacrosse coach at Rhodes College, which he led to the NCAA Tournament in 2015, while Sylvia has spent two seasons as an assistant coach with Pomona-Pitzer.